deveshsharma96/CodeAlpha_Social_Media_Platform/README.md

 # Social Media Platform

+My Name is Devesh Sharma, This is my Social Media website.

-A full-stack social media platform that allows users to connect, share posts, like, comment, follow others in real-time.
+A full-stack social media platform (Name-SocialConnect).
+That website allows users to connect, share posts, like, comment, follow others in real-time.
 This project demonstrates core functionalities of a modern social networking site with an interactive Frontend and secure Backend.

 ## Project Structure